Graceland (album): Criticism from anti-apartheid movement

 Before going to South Africa, Simon sought advice from Harry Belafonte, with whom he had recently collaborated on "We Are the World".
 Belafonte had mixed feelings and advised him to discuss the matter with the African National Congress (ANC).
-At an album launch party, Simon said about the controversy: "I'm with the artists.
+At a launch party for Graceland, Simon said of the criticism: "I'm with the artists.
 I didn't ask the permission of the ANC.
 I didn't ask permission of Buthelezi, or Desmond Tutu, or the Pretoria government.
 And to tell you the truth, I have a feeling that when there are radical transfers of power on either the left or the right, the artists always get screwed."

-James Victor Ghebo, former Ghanaian ambassador to the UN, was critical, saying: "When he goes to South Africa, Paul Simon bows to apartheid.
+James Victor Gbeho, the former Ghanaian ambassador to the UN, was critical, saying: "When he goes to South Africa, Paul Simon bows to apartheid.
 He lives in designated hotels for whites.
 He spends money the way whites have made it possible to spend money there.
 The money he spends goes to look after white society, not to the townships."
-Simon denied that he went to South Africa to "take money out of the country", noting that he paid the black artists handsomely and split royalties with them, and was not paid to play to a white audience.
-Guitarist Ray Phiri said: "We used Paul as much as Paul used us.
+Simon denied that he went to South Africa to "take money out of the country", saying he paid the black artists well and split royalties with them, and was not paid to play to a white audience.
+The South African guitarist Ray Phiri said: "We used Paul as much as Paul used us.
 There was no abuse.
 He came at the right time and he was what we needed to bring our music into the mainstream."

 Some criticized Simon for not addressing apartheid in his lyrics.
 Simon responded: "Was I supposed to solve things in a song?"
 He said he was not good at writing protest songs in the vein of Bob Dylan or Bob Geldof, and felt that although it was not overtly political, Graceland was its own political statement: "I still think it's the most powerful form of politics, more powerful than saying it right on the money, in which case you're usually preaching to the converted.
 People get attracted to the music, and once they hear what's going on within it, they say, 'What?
 They're doing that to these people?'"